Temporal correlation in the inverse-gamma polymer

 \subsubsection{Moderate deviation estimates for the free energy}

 There are four moderate deviation estimates: upper and lower bounds for both left and right tails.

 The first theorem gives the upper bound on the right tail of the free energy.
 This result for the inverse-gamma polymer was first proved as a combination of the moderate deviation estimate from \cite{TW_polymer}, which used integrable techniques, and the large deviation estimate from \cite{Geo-Sep-13}.
-The same moderate deviation upper bound was also recently proven in \cite{OC_tail} for the O'Connell-Yor polymer without input from integrable probability.
-Also without integrable techniques, the forthcoming work \cite{Emr-Jan-Xie-22-} proves this bound and obtains the sharp leading order term $\tfrac{4}{3}t^{3/2}$ in the exponent for $t\leq C N^{2/3}$.
+The same moderate deviation upper bound was also recently proven in \cite{OC_tail} for the O'Connell-Yor polymer using the coupling method, which was based on the seminal work \cite{rtail1} in the zero temperature setting.
+With a similar coupling approach, the forthcoming work \cite{Emr-Jan-Xie-22-} proves this bound and obtains the sharp leading order term $\tfrac{4}{3}t^{3/2}$ in the exponent for $t\leq C N^{2/3}$.
 A version of this bound can be found in the Ph.D. thesis of one of the authors of \cite{Emr-Jan-Xie-22-}, as Theorem 4.3.1 in \cite{Xie2022}.
 The right tail estimate for the KPZ equation with the sharp leading order term was also recently obtained in \cite{KPZ_uptail}.
-Finally, we note that both \cite{OC_tail} and \cite{Emr-Jan-Xie-22-} use the technique of the zero-temperature version of the estimate that first appeared in \cite{rtail1}.

 \begin{proposition} Let $\epsilon \in (0, \mu/2)$.
 There exist positive constants $\newc , N_0$ depending on $\epsilon$ such that for each $N\geq N_0$, $t \geq 1$, and each $\rho \in [\epsilon, \mu-\epsilon]$, we have